 The law uses the expression “parental project” to refer to a couple’s or a person’s decision to have a child using the sperm or egg of another person.
 A heterosexual couple, a lesbian couple or a single woman can form a parental project.

-The roles are clear in the case of medically assisted reproduction: the sperm donor or the egg donor has no rights to the child.
+The roles are clear in the case of medically assisted reproduction or assisted reproduction with artisanal insemination: the sperm donor or the egg donor has no rights to the child.
 Instead, the person or persons who formulated the parental project will be the child’s parents under the law.

 The rules are different in the case where a friend helps to conceive the child.
 In this situation, it’s important to carefully choose the donor/friend.
 No matter what agreement was reached, the friend has a year after the child’s birth to claim paternity.
 He can therefore compromise the bond of filiation between the child and the mother’s spouse.